curedao/docs/technical-litepaper-v1.md

 ## De-identification Methods

 Data de-identification is the process of eliminating Personally Identifiable Data (PII) from any document or other media, including an individual’s Protected Health Information (PHI).

-### Safe Harbor Method of De-identification

 The HIPAA Safe Harbor Method is a precise standard for the de-identification of personal health information when disclosed for secondary purposes.

 ## Data De-identification Tools